Marjaavaan

-Marjaavaan is a 2019 Hindi-language romantic action film written and directed by Milap Milan Zaveri.
+Marjaavaan is a 2019 Hindi-language romantic action film written and directed by Milap Zaveri.
 It stars Riteish Deshmukh, Sidharth Malhotra, Tara Sutaria and Rakul Preet Singh.

 Marjaavaan was released in theatres worldwide on 15 November 2019, and received mixed reviews from critics.
-However, its music album of released under T-Series became one of the biggest chartbusters with songs like "Tum Hi Aana", "Thodi Jagah" and "Peeyu Datt Ke", and the item number "Ek Toh Kam Zindagani" garnering charts.
+However, its music album of released under T-Series became one of the biggest chartbusters with songs like "Tum Hi Aana", "Thodi Jagah" and "Kinna Sona", and the item number "Ek Toh Kam Zindagani" garnering charts.
 It was distributed by Pen Entertainment in India and Eros International overseas.

 Plot

 Raghu is a goon loyal to the thug Narayan Anna who controls the water mafia in Mumbai.
 Anna's dependence on Raghu doesn't sit well with Vishnu, Narayan Anna's son, whose complexes arise from more than just his short stature, as he is only three feet tall.
 When Raghu falls for Zoya, a mute Kashmiri girl who teaches children music, Vishnu jumps at the opportunity to use it to discredit his father's most favourite goon.

 Zoya witnesses Gaitonde's murder by Vishnu so Vishnu orders Raghu to kill her, not knowing that Raghu loves her.
 The couple tries to run but Vishnu catches them and orders the couple and all the kids killed.
 Vishnu says Raghu and the kids will be safe if he kills only Zoya, as she is the sole eyewitness.
 Zoya tells Raghu to kill her so he and the kids remain safe.
 Raghu can't so she gives him the gun, places her thumb over his, and pulls the trigger.
 She dies in his arms.

 The police arrest Raghu for Zoya's murder while her dead body is laid to rest by the community.
 In jail, he becomes depressed and broken.
 Vishnu unsuccessfully tries to get Raghu killed in jail, knowing if he is released, he will take revenge.
 When Vishnu reveals that Raghu will be sentenced to life, Vishnu helps Raghu get out by bribing the proofs, planning to kill him upon his release.

 However, when Raghu returns, Vishnu sees that he is not the same after Zoya's death.
 He tries to bring Raghu back to his old ways but fails.
 Narayan warns Vishnu to stop but he angrily kills Narayan and sends goons to Raghu.
 Raghu kills them all and vows revenge on Vishnu; his friends join him.

 On the day of Dussera, when Vishnu comes to burn Ravana's idol, Raghu arrives.
 Vishnu shoots an arrow into his heart, but Raghu burns him.
 Raghu sees Zoya and dies peacefully, surrounded by friends and family.
 The police arrive and Assistant Commissioner of Police, Ravi Yadav, states that Raghu has returned to his life, which was with Zoya.